tymyrddin/blue/source/docs/home/threats/backdrop/adversaries.md

-# The cyber threat cast of characters (Now streaming on dark Webflix)
+# Now streaming on dark Webflix

 Forget Bond villains—today’s digital adversaries are more like a dysfunctional corporate hierarchy, where everyone’s got a quota to meet and someone always ends up with your data.
 Let’s meet the usual (and unusual) suspects: